 Furry carrots?
 Twisted roots?
-It might be aster yellow phytoplasma!
+It might be aster yellows phytoplasma!

-The bacteria that cause this disease reproduce in leafhoppers, root knot nematodes, and in the phloem of susceptible plants.
-These bacteria help leafhoppers and nematodes to live longer, but in our plants, the opposite it true.
+The bacteria that cause this disease reproduce in leafhoppers, root-knot nematodes, and the phloem of susceptible plants.
+These bacteria help leafhoppers and nematodes live longer, but the opposite is true for our plants.
 As bacterial populations grow, they block the flow of sap, water, plant hormones, and nutrients within our plants, causing chlorosis (yellowing) and distortion.

-If you have deformed carrots, let’s just hope that is is caused by rocks or compacted soil, as those problems are much easier to fix.
-And, hey, those carrots can look pretty amazing!
+If you have deformed carrots, I hope it is caused by rocks or compacted soil, as those problems are much easier to fix.
+And, hey, some of those carrots can look pretty amazing!

 You can grow a surprising amount of food in your own yard.
 Ask me how!